Skip to main content

 What we grow

 Our best time of year is October to May.
 During that time, we have big harvests of greens (lettuce, collards, kale, swiss chard), root vegetables (carrots, beets, potatoes), and, in spring, tomatoes.
 The most difficult time of year is summer.
 Due to the scorching heat, our reliable crops are arugula, purple hull peas (black-eyed), eggplant, cucumbers, and okra.
 Year round we have great herbs: lemon grass, basil, thyme, fennel, mint, oregano, rosemary, and tarragon.
-We also have fruit trees inside the garden, including tangelo, papaya, limequat, kumquat, orange, grapefruit, mandarinquat, meyer lemon and satsuma.
-We take care of the community orchard outside the garden fence, which is open to all in the community and has calomondin oranges, mandarin oranges, apples, meyer lemon, plum, pumelo and persimmon.
+We also have fruit trees inside the garden, including nectarine, papaya, kumquat, grapefruit, mandarinquat, meyer lemon and pears.
+We take care of the community orchard outside the garden fence, which is open to all in the community and has nectarines, mandarin oranges, plum, tangerine, mulberry and pawpaw.

 For more information, please come by the garden any Saturday from 9 till noon, or